“There is one thing stronger than all the armies of the world, and that is an idea whose time has come”- Victor Hugo

 Videos simplify the process of interpreting the information and keep healthcare professionals constantly engaged with your content, allowing you to condense a lot of information and get more points across in less time.

-You can integrate videos in across all three forms of eDetailing.
+You can integrate videos across all three forms of eDetailing.
 Tablet eDetailing, Self-guided eDetailing, or Portal-based eDetailing.

 2. Include Your Sales Reps